-MYANMAR COUNTRY BRIEF as of 4/23/2020
+MYANMAR COUNTRY BRIEF UPDATE as of JUNE 24TH 2022

 Burma has the ability to test for COVID-19 infections domestically.

 •There is a nationwide curfew in place, from 12:00 P.M. to 4:00 A.M.
 The government is actively enforcing this curfew.